alexbuiltit/ui-card/README.md

 ### Theme

 I have created a theme object that uses styled-components `ThemeProvider` to allow my components access these values.
 This makes it easier to scale the application and introduce new components without repeating styles.
-There is also a global styles file which would have css resets etc in on a larger project.
+There is also a global styles file which would have CSS resets etc in on a larger project.